Comparison of Ikos vs Sani Resorts

 And speaking of the beach, both resorts have the Babewatch service where kids club/creche staff have a station on the beach or near a swimming pool and you can leave your kid there for up to 30 minutes for free while you go for a swim, a cocktail or a snooze on your sun lounger!

-The private pools were really exactly the same in terms of size and cleanliness, but we definitely noticed that our pool at Sani was warmer than Ikos and when we asked if the temperature could be increased, we were told this wasn't possible, while we remember at Sani that they talked about adjusting pool temperatures although we didn't need it there.
+The private pools were really exactly the same in terms of size and cleanliness, but we definitely noticed that our pool at Sani was warmer than Ikos and when we asked if the temperature could be increased at Ikos, we were told this wasn't possible, while we remember at Sani that they talked about the possibility of adjusting pool temperatures although we didn't actually need it there.

 ALL this being said, Sani Club (and other Sani hotels in the resort) had a large indoor swimming pool just in case the weather turned nasty, while Ikos didn't aside from the small half-in and half-out swimming pool in the spa.